 Our Work in Nicaragua

-Nicaragua is the third poorest country in the Americas.
+Nicaragua is one of the poorest countries in the Americas.
 In Nicaragua, we work with poor communities, helping them to improve people’s lives.

 The Center for Development in Central America (CDCA) is a project of the Jubilee House Community, Inc., (JHC), a non-profit organization.
 It has 501(c)(3) status in the U.S. and International Mission status in Nicaragua.